 The Mindful Pause is one of the best mindfulness exercises.
 This is extremely simple, but also very effective, and only requires two steps:

-This exercise is so effective because it is short, doesn't take up much time in your daily schedule, and easily integrates into whatever you are doing, whether it's just waking up, eating lunch, sending an email, or driving home from work, for example.
+This exercise is so effective because it is short, does not take up much time in your daily schedule, and easily integrates into whatever you are doing, whether it is just waking up, eating lunch, sending an email, or driving home from work, for example.
 It brings you into the present moment and prompts you to consider your best strengths, preparing you to be your best self and allowing you to bring your best self to the moment.
 This allows you to be better prepared for difficult situations, handle stress more easily, and share your strengths more freely.